RSENR Graduate Assistantships & Fellowships

 The Gund Institute is an interdisciplinary research center, where more than 50 faculty, post-docs, and graduate students collaborate widely to understand the interactions among ecological, social, and economic systems.
 Consistent with the mission of the Institute, we seek students interested in both advancing research frontiers and addressing concrete environmental issues.

-Offer: PhD students will receive four years of funding which will cover tuition and a generous stipend.
+Offer: PhD students will receive three years of funding which will cover tuition and a generous stipend.
 Some of the tuition for this program may be covered via teaching assistantships.
-Funding is guaranteed for four years.
+Funding is guaranteed for three years.

 Qualifications: Master’s degree preferred but all highly qualified candidates will be considered.